rohith1125/Prado/README.md

 Also, please remove comments from BF/Prado code before running.
 The interpreter currently fails to convert invalid BF/Prado characters.
 This will likely not be addressed.

-If you encounter any problems with the interpreter, please [create an Issue](https://github.com/TurnipGuy30/Prado/issues/new).
+If you encounter any problems with the interpreter, please [create an Issue](https://github.com/PradoLang/Prado/issues/new).

 ### Dependencies
 The interpreter requires the following `Python 3` modules:
 ```
-python -m pip install brainfuck
-python -m pip install brainfuck_interpreter
+python -m pip install brainfuck, brainfuck_interpreter
 ```

 ### Key